zoocityboy/jaspr_provider/README.md

 #### Can I obtain two different providers using the same type?

-No. While you can have multiple providers sharing the same type, a widget will be able to obtain only one of them: the closest ancestor.
+No. While you can have multiple providers sharing the same type, a component will be able to obtain only one of them: the closest ancestor.

 Instead, it would help if you explicitly gave both providers a different type.